ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.1.4 (2020-07-03)
 * (sbormann) Changed the way popup-iframes are created to allow execution of code inside them.
-* (sbormann) Added the possibility to chose progressbars as icons and background-images for devices.
+* (sbormann) Added the possibility to chose progressbar as icons and background-images for devices.
 * (sbormann) Added progress-circle of remaining display-time to popup.

 ### 1.1.3 (2020-06-28)
-* (sbormann) Added popup messagen (toast-messagen).
+* (sbormann) Added popup message (toast-message).
 * (sbormann) Enhanced scenes to be able to toggle (added option to always send true, if you need the old behaviour).

 ### 1.1.2 (2020-06-21)